JaniBashaShaik259/Azure-End-To-End-Data-Engineering-Project/README.md

 # Azure End To End Data Engineering Project
 Welcome to the Azure End To End Data Engineering Project! 🚀

-This project demonstrates a comprehensive data pipeline solution, from building a data warehouse from scratch to generating business ready data model using azure tools like ADF, ADLS, Databricks, Synapse.
+This project demonstrates development of an end to end data pipeline solution, from building a data warehouse from scratch to generating business ready data model using Microsoft Azure tools.
+The main goal was to bring all data into one system, clean it, apply business logic, and make it available for reporting and analytics.

 ---
 ## 🏗️ Data Architecture

+The Microsoft Azure Resources utilized for this project are:
+1. **Azure Data Factory (ADF)**: For data ingestion from source to destination.
+2. **Azure Databricks**: For data transformations using spark.
+3. **Azure Data Lake Storage Gen2 (ADLS)**: For storing all the data.
+4. **Unity Catalog**: For data governance, access control, and schema management.
+5. **Azure Synapse Analytics**: For reporting and querying
+6. **Power BI**: For creating dashboards

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/data_architecture)

-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+1. **Bronze Layer**: Stores raw data as parquet format from the source systems.
+Data is ingested from Git Repository to Azure Datalake Storage Gen 2 using Azure Data Factory Dynamic Pipelines.
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis using Azure Databricks.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---